ReShift-Tools/ReShift-Tools.github.io/docs/QADE-Basics/Missions/Objectives.md

 <img align="right" src="/img/QadeBasics/ObjectiveNodes/ObjectiveNodeExample.png"> </img>
 ## What is it?
-A **Objective Node** is a node that can contain a **objective asset**, these nodes are specific to the mission graph. when used within a mission graph together with an assigned objective it will start that objective for the player.
+An ***Objective Node*** is a node that can contain a **objective** asset and they are specific to the mission graph.
+When used within a mission graph together with an assigned objective it will start that objective for the player.

 <br/><br/>